oplS17projects/procedural-music/readme-libraries.md

 cp wrap-rtmidi.so /usr/lib/

+When building the library, run make install-[OS], where [OS] is the operating system you are on.

 the following are changes that need to be made to the Makefile for RtMidi-2.1.0 the following line needs to be commented out